-Our group studies the molecular and cell biological mechanisms of learning-related neuronal plasticity, a process in which the strength and number of synaptic connections between neurons are altered by experience.
+Our group studies the molecular and cell biological mechanisms of learning-related neuronal plasticity, a process in which the strength and the number of synaptic connections between neurons are altered by experience.
 Such structural and functional changes in our brain occur in an activity-dependent manner and are mediated by highly orchestrated gene networks.
 We are particularly interested in understanding how gene expression in the neural circuits is regulated in space and time during long-term neuronal plasticity, a critical molecular aspect of the formation and storage of lasting memories.
-To detect changes in gene expression in situ with high spatiotemporal resolution, we are developing imaging methods to sensitively and quantitatively study RNA dynamics in living cells by exploiting gene-specific hybridization-sensitive fluorescent probes.
+To detect the learning-related changes in gene expression in situ with high spatiotemporal resolution, we are developing live-cell fluorescence imaging methods using gene-specific hybridization-sensitive probes.
+The nature of our research requires novel bioactive materials and innovative technical approaches, which drives us to conduct cross-disciplinary research projects inside and outside iCeMS.